-The Kingdom of Rowan was all amazed.
-Their twin bell towers had been ringing all morning.
-At the time of this new excitement, Shrad, the town’s Bell Towers’ trustee, had enlisted the help of his youngest son Heroum, a lad of fifteen, to examine the cause of this tumult.
+The people of the Kingdom of Rowan were all amazed!
+Their twin bell towers had been ringing constantly all morning!
+From 7am until the current time, it being 10:10am.
+At the time of this new excitement, Shrad, the town’s Bell Towers’ trustee, had enlisted the help of his youngest son Heroum, a lad of fifteen, to help examine the cause of this tumult.

-“Heroum, we must do something to stop this constant ringing.” he stoutly shouted, “It’s upsetting all the town’s people.
+“Heroum, we must do something to try and stop this constant ringing!” he shouted stoutly among the noise, “It’s upsetting all the town’s people!
 Let’s go and put a stop to this!”

-Shrad had been at the towers all last evening, finishing installing some new equipment, and realigning the gears and timers, without losing any of the clockwork time in between.
-As the privileged and respected trustee of the towers, and father of four, Shrad feared that the new equipment had either been incorrectly installed, or had been faulty.
+Shrad had been at the towers all last evening, finishing the installation of some new equipment, and realigning the gears and timers, working to function without losing any of the clockwork’s timing in between.
+As the privileged and respected trustee of the towers, and father of four, Shrad feared that the new equipment had either been incorrectly installed, or was faultily crafted.

-Because the tower’s trusteeship ran through family line, Shrad, along with his sons, were the only ones responsible for maintaining the functionality and cleanliness of the bells and towers.
-Shrad had the obligation then, to teach and train his sons in the ways of the towers, in the same way he was by his father and grandfather.
-This so that when they were of age, one of them might take charge.
+Because the tower’s trusteeship ran through family line, Shrad, along with his sons, were the only ones given the responsibilities for maintaining the functionality and cleanliness of these bells and towers.
+Shrad, due to the ethics code he had been brought up under, had the obligation to then teach, and train his sons in all the ways of the towers, the same way he was taught by his father and grandfather.
+This was so that when they were of age, one of them could take the mantle.

 As Shrad and Heroum embarked to discover the cause of the ringing, the two knew this was not going to be an easy fix.
 After having been taught many things about the towers from previous trustees, including discovered hidden secrets, they felt certain they could work things out.

-“Yes, and it will make it more difficult for us to thoroughly inspect the gear work.”
-Shrad replied, “but we must do our part.
+“Yes, and it will make it difficult for us to thoroughly inspect the gear work.”
+Shrad replied, “but we must do our best.
 The people of Rowan are depending on us.”

-The twin bell towers of Rowan were built to last, made of brick and stone, cemented and fortified in the structure in which each brick had been laid, making them exceedingly strong.
+The twin bell towers of Rowan were built to last, made of brick and stone, cemented and fortified in the structure in which each brick had been laid, making them exceedingly sturdy.

 The people of Rowan were looking to Shrad and his son for help.
 Some were highly troubled, even staring accusingly at Shrad and Heroum, as if asking why the problem had not yet been fixed.
 Others were already trying to go on, as if accustomed to the loud sounding bells, but strangely and honestly, somewhere deep inside each citizen, they mysteriously felt that something more than these bells was awry.